coinse/cs453-assignment0-onboarding/README.md

 ## CS453 Assignment 0: GitHub Classroom Onboarding

 This is a psuedo-assignment that is designed to get you onboard in GitHub classroom.
+Before you begin, here are some important class-related information.

+- CS453 does not allow any use of generative AI models.
+Do your own thinking and programming.
+- All assignments and reports are to be written and submitted in English.
+- CS453 uses GitHub Classroom to collect assignment deliverables.
+Assignments should be pushed to the branch `main` (**NOT** `master`).
+- Reports should be submitted in PDF format: do not submit raw Markdown files, text files, MS Word files, etc.
+- Late submissions are allowed for one extra week from the deadline, and a penalty multiplier of 0.7 will be applied.
+Submissions thare are more than one week late will not be graded.

+### The Deliverable for this assignment

 You need to perform two simple tasks.

-- Push an one-line Python program that prints "Hello!"
+- Push a Python program that prints the class rules listed above.
 - Push an one-line text file with your class-related information.

 ### The Python Program